Circling Lake Michigan

-A young man drowned while we were there, and the thumping of a police helicopter provided a soundtrack for the wedding
+A young man drowned while we were there, and the thumping of a police helicopter provided a soundtrack

 The state spent $1 million to create the 6-mile-long beach, a former concessionaire told us, but has closed the bathhouses and concession buildings and let weeds grow around the parking lot.
 Sad.

 Ahead of us lay Kenosha, Racine and Milwaukee, all with gorgeous beaches and lighthouses.

 The beach in downtown Kenosha is dotted with vintage play equipment.
 There are two adorable, candy-striped pierhead lights, and the 1866 Southport Lighthouse is up the hill.
 The 50-cent Electric Streetcar Circulator makes a two-mile loop along the shoreline and through downtown and historic districts.

 On the north end of Racine, 108-foot Wind Point Lighthouse was designed by Orlando Poe.